 Dacia Duster review - Interior, design and technology

 The second-generation Dacia Duster looks far more upmarket than its predecessor.
 It’s an evolution of the old car, albeit with a sharper, more muscular look, but not a single body panel has been carried over.
+The 2021 facelift has also injected some additional style with tweaks to the exterior and upgrades inside the cabin.

 Sat-nav, stereo and infotainment